singer-yang/DeepLens/README.md

 1. **Outstanding optimization capabilities** (automated lens design from scratch with gradient-based optimization!)
 2. **End-to-End optical design** (design your computational lens with 5 lines of code!)
+3. **Memory-efficient differentiable ray-tracing** (million-level ray-tracing on a desk-machine!)
-3. **Implicit representation for a lens** (train a network to fast calculate the PSFs!)
+4. **Implicit representation for camera lenses** (train a network to fast calculate the PSFs!)
-4. **Memory-efficient differentiable ray-tracing** (million-level ray-tracing on a desk-machine, easy to scale up to multi-GPUs!)
-5. **Other features** can be obtained via request or collaboration:
+5. **More features** can be obtained via request or collaboration:
-   1. Hybrid refractive-diffractive lens simulation and optimization.
+   1. Hybrid ray-tracing-wave-propagation simulation and optimization.
-   2. Non-sequential ray tracing for complex systems.
+   2. Non-sequential ray-tracing for complex systems.
-   3. Billion-level ray tracing and multi-machine parallelization.
+   3. Billion-level ray-tracing and multi-machine parallelization.
    4. Illumination and display simulation and optimization.
+   5. Non-smooth imaging process optimization.

 ### Applications